icdevs/Icdevs_mainsite/_posts/2021-12-17-DAB and Stoic Integration.md

 ### Awarded

-The award has be been given and the bounty is closed.
+The award has been given and the bounty is closed.

 # Matches